pustotnik/zenmake/docs/buildconf.rst

 """"""""
     A start path for all paths in a buildconf.
     It is ``.`` by default.
 The path can be absolute or relative to directory where current buildconf file is located.
-It means by default all other relative paths in the current buildconf file are considered as the paths relative to directory with the current buildconf file.
+It means that by default all other relative paths in the current buildconf file are considered as the paths relative to directory with the current buildconf file.
-    But you can change this by setting different value to this variable.
+    But you can change this by setting a different value to this variable.

 .. _buildconf-buildroot: